 Children must achieve at least 60 percent in the national examination at the end of each school year to proceed to the next grade.

-For high school, students have several options.
-Students can attend specific colleges for technological, technical and vocational training courses and receive a bachillerato, preparing them for the workforce.
-Otherwise, students who attend preparatoria gain a general education in subjects they may specialise in, such as in physical or social sciences.
+Students have several options for high school.
+They can attend specific colleges for technological, technical and vocational training courses and receive a bachillerato, preparing them for the workforce.
+Otherwise, those who attend preparatoria gain a general education in subjects they may specialise in, such as in physical or social sciences.
 This prepares them for tertiary education.

 Unfortunately, there have been reports of corruption in Mexican public schools.
-These schools are often underfunded and lacking in resources and drop-out rates are high.
-This is especially true in rural areas which often receive bilingual, bicultural and community-centred curricula through distance learning.
-Urban centres are only marginally better.
+These schools are often underfunded, lack resources, and have high drop-out rates.
+This is especially true in rural areas, though urban centres are only marginally better.

 Private schools in Mexico

-Most expats send their children to private or international schools, which are concentrated in the big cities, as they offer a broader curriculum and better teachers than public schools.
+Private schools in Mexico tend to have a broader curriculum and better teachers than public schools.
 While public schools are secular, religious education may be available at some private schools.

-When considering a private school, expats should ensure that it is accredited through the SEP and visit the school, meet with teachers and check the curriculum to see if it is a suitable option.
-Parents may not be able to do this themselves before moving, but relocation companies offer extensive school-searching services.
+When considering a private school, expats should ensure that it is accredited through the SEP, visit the school, meet with teachers, and check the curriculum to see if it is suitable.
+Parents may be unable to do this themselves before moving, but relocation companies offer extensive school-searching services.

 International schools in Mexico

 Most international schools in Mexico are located in large cities, such as Mexico City, Guadalajara and Monterrey.
-English and American, as well as German, French and Japanese schools are available in Mexico.
-Tuition costs range greatly from affordable to exorbitant.
-Parents should also factor in where the school is and how they will get around between home, school and work daily.
+English, American, German, French and Japanese schools are available in Mexico.
+Tuition costs range greatly from affordable to pricey.
+Parents should also factor in where the school is and how they will get around between home, school, and work daily.

 Special-needs education in Mexico